pabarnard/typescript-lectures/tutorials/02-functions.md

 We'll learn more about narrowing in future lessons, but for more reading, check this document out from TypeScript: https://www.typescriptlang.org/docs/handbook/2/narrowing.html.

 ## Optional parameters and keys
-JavaScript and several other languages allow for parameters to be *optional.*  TypeScript retains this flexibility.
+JavaScript and several other languages allow for parameters to be *optional.*  By default in JavaScript, *a parameter in a function is undefined if no value is supplied.*  But in TypeScript we normally must specify our data types and pass in values.

+The good news is that it is still possible to make parameters optional in TypeScript - with types provided accordingly.
 When you define optional parameters, they must be placed last, and each parameter must have a "?" at the end of the name.
 Here's an example:
 ```ts
 function greet(firstName: string, lastName?: string): string { // Notice how lastName is at the end and is optional thanks to the "?" symbol
     // console.log(lastName); // lastName is "string | undefined" here